gitkraken/gitkraken-client-docs/gitkraken-client/single-sign-on.md

 <img src="/wp-content/uploads/sso-pingidentity-5.png" class="img-bordered img-responsive center">

-6. Type in your environment name (in *TRIAL ENVIRONMENT NAME*), then click “Finish”.
+6. Type in your environment name (in *TRIAL ENVIRONMENT NAME*), then click *Finish*.
 Now your environment is created.
 Go ahead and click on it.

 <img src="/wp-content/uploads/sso-pingidentity-6.png" class="img-bordered img-responsive center">
 <img src="/wp-content/uploads/sso-pingidentity-6-2.png" class="img-bordered img-responsive center">

-7. Select *Identities* to add some users.
-Once you are done adding them, go ahead and click on *Groups*, then click on the plus button to add a group.
+7. Select Identities to add some users.
+Once you are done adding them click on Groups, and then click on the plus button to add a group.
 (Make sure to add users with their email addresses).

 <img src="/wp-content/uploads/sso-pingidentity-7.png" class="img-bordered img-responsive center">
 <img src="/wp-content/uploads/sso-pingidentity-7-2.png" class="img-bordered img-responsive center">